 Be able to critically evaluate how organisations respond to cyber-attacks, through the analysis of both successful and failed organisational responses.

 Be able to critically evaluate organisational strategy and policy around cyber security.

 Students will critically evaluate their own online behaviour and their personal cyber security, by reflecting on what they learn on the course.

 Managers often encounter cyber security threats after the fact, that is, once disaster has struck.
 Therefore, an important aspect to this module will be the critical evaluation of organisational response to cyber threats, leaks, or hacking.
-Students will also be assessed on their ability to prepare a suitable response to a fictional security breach at an organisation.
+Students will also be assessed on their ability to prepare a suitable response to a simulated security breach at an organisation.
 Including a short, written, report reassuring shareholders, and a mock press conference, with a questions and answer session.

-Students will also develop skills to critically evaluate cyber security policy and strategy to enable to discover problems within organisations before disaster strikes, perhaps reducing the possibility needing to respond to an attack.
+Students will also develop skills to critically evaluate cyber security policy and strategy to enable them to discover problems within organisations before disaster strikes, perhaps reducing the possibility of needing to respond to an attack.
 This knowledge can also be used to improve their own security online.

 The module will be taught using a mixture of lectures, guest lectures, and seminars, and make use of documentary material and news reports as well as journals and textbooks.

 The module includes peer marking on the group work.

 Cyber Security for Managers: Open Assessment – critical evaluation of a case study including reflective analysis.

 Incident Simulation - Press conference – Mock Press conference and Q&A (Group Work)